nystudio107/twig-bundle-installer/README.md

 Then it idea came up _again_ when discussing with a colleague how they managed multiple brand properties in a large [Craft CMS](https://craftcms.com) install via separate plugins.
 Each brand site had its own custom plugin which was mostly a wrapper for the templates needed for said site.

 So if something comes up 3x or more, I think it's probably worth trying out…

-## What would I use Twig Bundle Installer?

 ## Using Twig Bundle Installer